 You can switch programs in your first year too.
 It’s not the end of the world.
 Promise.

 Plopping (read: slumping) into my usual seat near the back corner of the lecture hall, I braced for yet another hour of unintelligible murmur.
-It was a casual, fleeting thought back in late October.
+It was a casual, fleeting thought.
 Harmless enough, right?
 But somehow, it persisted and nagged, over and over again.
 One day, I was abruptly interrupted from my (dangerously apathetic) study session by just that fellow thought.

 I practically fooled everyone…but myself.

-Research shows that an estimated 75% of undergrad students switch majors at least once before graduation.
+Research shows that an estimated 75% of undergrad students switch programs or majors at least once before graduation.
 On top of that, most students (like me) make the change before the start of their second year.
-With around 36% of graduates having regrets about their field of study after completing their degree — this isn’t some wishy-washy issue.
+With around 36% of graduates having regrets about their field of study after completing their degree, this isn’t some wishy-washy issue.
 It’s more common than you think.